 - Basil - if you're short on fresh basil, try leafy greens such as spinach or a combination of fresh spinach and fresh parsley.

-- on pasta; make pesto pasta
+- on pasta and pizza

 - spread on sandwiches or toast